Tired signs: why they’re important

 If your child is showing signs of tiredness, you can reduce stimulation by:

-- taking your child to the place where your child usually sleeps
+- taking your child to the place where she usually sleeps

 - putting toys away